Illicit Networks · Conflict Analysis · Governance Research

 Ethnicity Is the Primary Structural Variable

-Pashtun respondents showed the widest and most persistent gap between state legitimacy scores and Taliban support proxies across all fifteen waves.
+Pashtun respondents showed the widest and most persistent gap between state governance scores and non-state support proxies across all fifteen waves.
 Aggregate "Afghan opinion" is analytically meaningless: it averages over communities running fundamentally different calculations.

 Z10 ethnicity variable · All 15 waves · Disaggregated by province